hendrikb/google_takeout_fun/README.md

 administration panel and create an *Index Pattern* that matches your index treatment selected above (either  or `locations` for Option 1 or `locations-*` for Option 2) - afterwards select `@timestamp` as the Time Filter field name.

+In newer Kibana versions that can be done under `Stack Management / Index Patterns`.

 Hit *Create Index Pattern*.